 In October 2016, AAUW Pennsylvania became an endorsing organization of Fair Districts PA.
 A project of the League of Women Voters of Pennsylvania, Fair Districts PA is a coalition of citizens and organizations who believe that in American democracy, elections should represent the will of all the people, not just the politicians, and should provide citizens with meaningful choices in electing representatives.

 In March 2017, AAUW Pennsylvania became an endorser of Draw the Lines PA, a nonpartisan initiative that aims to engage Pennsylvania’s voters in a competition to educate citizens about the redistricting process in the state.
 This is a project of The Committee of Seventy, an independent and nonpartisan advocate for better government in Philadelphia and Pennsylvania.
 Plans, tools and resources for Draw the Lines PA are still developing.
-Look for more information later this year.
+Look for more information Fall 2018.

-We will promote both projects; work with branches to implement redistricting reform activities and events; actively support or oppose legislation.
+We will support Fair District PA through sharing their materials and publicizing events; support Draw the Lines through sharing and publizing and encouraging branches to hold an event; work with branches to implement redistricting reform activities and events; actively support or oppose legislation.